Hockwold Hall

 Bridebook data shows that 14% of couples marry outside their home region, often because a particular venue draws them there.
 Norfolk's combination of coastline, waterways and countryside makes it a natural draw for couples from London, Cambridgeshire and across the East of England, even when the county isn't where they live day to day.

-The North Norfolk coast is Norfolk's most scenic stretch, running from Hunstanton in the west to Cromer in the east, protected as a National Landscape.
+The North Norfolk coast is Norfolk's most scenic stretch, running from Hunstanton in the west to Cromer in the east, taking in coastal towns such as Sheringham along the way, protected as a National Landscape.
+Inland, market towns such as Holt offer a similar feel at a gentler pace, with easy access to the coast.
 Venues here tend to attract couples after a destination feel, often paired with a long weekend for guests.
 Peak-season Saturdays along this coastline fill quickly, so early planning pays off.
+For a coastal setting with rooms on site, Titchwell Manor pairs sea views with the practicalities of an all-in-one stay, well suited to couples wanting a full weekend rather than a single day.

 If you're also weighing up nearby counties, take a look at wedding venues in Suffolk or wedding venues in Essex for comparison.